 Most health experts agree that it’s generally safe to continue exercising while you’re trying to conceive, so long as your workout is moderate in intensity.
 Swimming and walking are among the safest exercises.

-Planning for pregnancy is also the time for you and your partner to discuss concerns each of you may have.
+is also the time for you and your partner to discuss concerns each of you may have.
 It’s perfectly normal to worry about how becoming pregnant may affect your relationship, your financial situation or your career.
 Many couples worry about potential genetic health risks or about their own ability to handle the emotional stresses that arise during pregnancy.

 Discussing these concerns together (or with a qualified counselor) can help resolve important issues before your new baby arrives.